Updated December 9, 2022

 The second option is to take an at-home biological aging test.
 You simply take a finger prick blood sample and mail it back to the lab.
 This gives you your pace of aging (whether you are aging more quickly or more slowly than is typical for your age) and your telomere length.
 It also includes a mineable version of the Bio Age Self-Assessment quiz.
 All the results go through my desk for review and then you’ll meet with one of my nutrition team (several of whom have been involved with me in my clinical trial) to review your results and learn how to start customizing your dietary and lifestyle adjustments to improve your results.

 What To Do With What You Know

-How’d you do?
-Whatever your result: it’s actionable.
-The strategies used during my initial study successfully lowered bio age by an average of 3.23 years in participants, and since then, my team has already learned more, as revealed in Younger You.
-It really is possible to not only extend life but a high quality of life, warding off disease and decline through easy-to-implement diet and lifestyle changes.
+Whatever your results, they are actionable.
+The strategies used during my initial study successfully lowered bio age by an average of 3.23 years in participants compared with controls, and since then, my team has already learned more, as revealed in Younger You.
+It really is possible to not only extend life but quality of life, warding off disease and decline through easy-to-implement diet and lifestyle changes.
 The resources are all here; now it’s up to you to put them to good use.
 Age may just be a number, but never forget it’s a number you can choose.

-Thank you for taking the time to read this blog, and if you do give the Bio Age Self-Assessment quiz a go, please leave a comment below on what you think of your result – I’m always curious to hear from our amazing community!
+Thank you for taking the time to read this blog, and if you do give either of the assessments a go, please leave a comment below on what you think of your results – I’m always curious to hear from our amazing community!